About

 Built to be trusted

-Your data stays yours — systems run against your own accounts and credentials, with scoped, least-privilege access and nothing retained where it doesn't belong.
+Your data stays yours — systems run against your own accounts with scoped, least-privilege credentials and permission boundaries at every tool interface.
+PII never lands where it doesn't belong.

-Observable and reversible — every agent action is logged, failures degrade safely instead of guessing, and there's always a way back.
+Observable and reversible — every agent action logged and traceable, failures degrade safely, and there's always a way back.